wp-plugins/xpinner-lite/readme.txt

 == Installation ==

 1. Upload 'xpinner-lite' to the '/wp-content/plugins/' directory
-2. Make cookie.txt writable to the plugin (chmod 666)
-3. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==